How to Repatriate Money from India Abroad: NRO $1M Limit Explained

 ⚠️ Important: The RBI (Reserve Bank of India) and FEMA (Foreign Exchange Management Act) set clear rules on how much and under what conditions money can move abroad.
 Understanding these rules is crucial to avoid unnecessary delays or penalties.

-If you came here specifically for the NRO account repatriation limit, the practical answer is this: up to USD 1 million per financial year can usually be sent abroad from an NRO account after tax compliance, source-of-funds proof, and the correct Form 15CA / 15CB path where applicable.
+If you came here specifically for the NRO account repatriation limit, the practical answer is this: up to USD 1 million per financial year (April-March) can usually be sent abroad from NRO balances and eligible assets after tax compliance, source-of-funds proof, and the correct Form 15CA / 15CB path where applicable.
 NRE and FCNR funds are generally treated more liberally and are fully repatriable in most standard cases.
 If your actual question is "how do I transfer money from India to abroad legally?", this page is designed to answer that process end to end without losing the NRO-specific answer.

 If you're planning to open NRE or NRO accounts or already have them, understanding repatriation rules will help you make smarter decisions about where to park your funds.